Deed Restrictions in Real Estate: Definition & Examples

 What exactly is a deed restriction in real estate?

 It is a legal condition written into the property deed that limits what can be done on the property.
 In simpler terms, it’s like a rule that “travels” with the property, regardless of who the owner is.
-These restrictions are binding agreements attached to the property title itself and can last for decades or even be permanent unless removed.
+These restrictions are binding agreements attached to the property title that can last for decades or even be permanent.
+In practical terms, a deed restriction removes one or more “sticks” from the owner’s bundle of rights — limiting the right of control, enjoyment, or disposition.
+Even in a fee simple absolute estate, the most complete form of ownership, deed restrictions can limit what the owner does with the property.

 To put it another way, it is a bit like a playbook for the property that tells you what’s allowed and what’s off-limits.
 For example, if it says, “no commercial vehicles on the property,” even if the property changes hands 10 times, the new owners will still need to follow this rule.